 Child safety and community safety are priorities for Philadelphia Yearly Meeting.
 In order to volunteer with youth, you will be asked to consent to a background check and provide references.

-We encourage anyone with interest or further questions to contact the Director of Programs at firstname.lastname@example.org and discover the upcoming opportunities.
+We encourage anyone with interest or further questions to contact the Youth Engagement Coordinator at firstname.lastname@example.org and discover the upcoming opportunities.